brendalong/react-make-copy-of-state/README.md

 2. **Oops**: Select edit.
 Make a change.
 Notice how edits effects current title or description.
 Select cancel.
 Changes still reflected in oops AND, select edit in the Good Stuff and notice the change from Oops gets applied.
 Without the copy on state, changes traveled up to the parent - oops.

-//pass setState a function rather than object
+Note: you could also pass setState a function rather than object